You are here: Urology Textbook > Drugs in Urology > Docetaxel

 Mechanism of Action of Docetaxel

-Docetaxel inhibits intracellular microtubules depolymerization.
-The stabilization of the tubular structures by docetaxel leads to a cell cycle stop in the G2M phase and to apoptosis.
+Docetaxel inhibits intracellular microtubule depolymerization.
+Its stabilization of the tubular structures by docetaxel leads to a cell cycle stop in the G2M phase and to apoptosis.

-- Castration-resistant prostate cancer with rapid PSA-doubling time (under 3–6 months) and tumor related pain.
+- Castration-resistant prostate cancer with a rapid PSA-doubling time (under 3–6 months) or tumor-related pain.

 Pharmacokinetics of Docetaxel

-Intravenous administration of docetaxel, cytochrome P450-mediated metabolism, Half-life time 11 h, mainly faecal excretion of docetaxel metabolites.
+Intravenous administration of docetaxel, cytochrome P450-mediated metabolism, Half-life time 11 h, mainly fecal excretion of docetaxel metabolites.

 Side Effects of Docetaxel